gwafotapa/bevy_scrollbar/README.md

 ## Scope

-This project simply aims to support scrollbars in small Bevy projects until Bevy does it natively.
-So the scope is small.
-Adding horizontal scrollbars would be the next (and likely final) goal.
+This project aims to provide simple support for scrollbars in Bevy projects until Bevy does it natively.

 ## Contributions